MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RemoteDependencyData.md

 #AI.RemoteDependencyData
-Instance of Remote Dependency represents an interaction of the monitored component with a remote component/service like SQL or http endpoint.
+An instance of Remote Dependency represents an interaction of the monitored component with a remote component/service like SQL or an HTTP endpoint.

 1. **ver** : int